rsundqvist/id-translation/docs/documentation/translation-primer.rst

    :width: 420
    :align: right

-The :mod:`rics.mapping` namespace modules are used to perform `name-to-source` mapping.
+The :mod:`id_translation.mapping` namespace modules are used to perform `name-to-source` mapping.
 By default, names and sources must match exactly which is rarely the case in practice.
 In our case, there are two names that should be matched to one source each.

 * Mapping `human_id → humans`.
-Mappings like these are common and may be solved using the built-in :func:`~rics.mapping.heuristic_functions.like_database_table` heuristic.
+Mappings like these are common and may be solved using the built-in :func:`~id_translation.mapping.heuristic_functions.like_database_table` heuristic.

   .. code-block:: python

-     from rics.mapping import HeuristicScore
+     from id_translation.mapping import HeuristicScore
      score_function = HeuristicScore('equality', heuristics=['like_database_table'])

 * Mapping `bitten_by → animals`.
 This is an impossible mapping without high-level understanding of the context.
 Using